archfrog/KioskForge/README.md

 ### Windows

-#### Download and Install the Python Programming Language
-On Windows, you need to download and install Python first:

-Open this link: [Python.org](https://www.python.org/ftp/python/3.13.2/python-3.13.2-amd64.exe) and save the `python-...exe` file to your `Downloads` folder.
-Then double-click the `python-...exe` file and let it install using its default settings.

-### Download and Unpack the KioskForge Program
+### Download the KioskForge Program
-Download and open the current `KioskForge.zip` archive from the [KioskForge website](https://kioskforge.org/KioskForge.zip).
+Download the most recent version of [KioskForge.exe](https://kioskforge.org/downloads/).

-Navigate to the `Downloads` folder and double-click on the `KioskForge.zip` file.
-Mark all files in the archive by right-clicking on the marked files and selecting `Copy`, or by hitting `Ctrl-A` on your keyboard.
+Navigate to the `Downloads` folder and double-click on the `KioskForge-x.yy-Setup.exe` file.
+Follow the prompts to install.

-Then navigate to your desktop and create a folder named `KioskForge`.
-Open this folder by double-clicking it and then right-click on the blank screen area in the right side of Windows Explorer and select `Paste`, or hit `Ctrl-V` on your keyboard.

-After this, you can launch KioskForge directly from Windows Explorer, by double-clicking it, or directly from the command-line by invoking the `KioskForge.exe` command.
+After this, you can launch KioskForge directly from Windows Explorer, by double-clicking a `.kiosk` file, or from the Start menu clicking on the `KioskForge` command.

 ### Linux
-**NOTE:** `KioskForge.exe` currently **cannot** be run on Linux.
+**NOTE:** `KioskForge` currently **cannot** be run on Linux.
 This is a planned feature and is expected to be solved soon.

-Install a recent version of the [Python v3.12+ programming language](https://python.org).
+Install a recent version of the [Python v3.13+ programming language](https://python.org).
 On most Linuxes, this can be done with the system-wide package manager such as `apt`, `dnf`, `pacman`, and so on.
-Make sure to install Python v3.12+.
+Make sure to install Python v3.13+.

 You need to make sure that the script, `KioskForge.py`, has execute permissions (use `chmod u+x KioskForge.py` to accomplish that), then you can invoke it using `./KioskForge.py`.